EPSSetProblemType#

 Input Parameters#

-eps - the eigensolver context
+eps - the linear eigensolver context

 type - a known type of eigenvalue problem